-There is insufficient evidence about why Applicant was unable to make greater progress resolving his SOR debts.
-There is insufficient assurance that his financial problems are being resolved, are under control, and will not recur in the future.
-He failed to establish that financial considerations security concerns are mitigated.
+There is insufficient evidence about why Applicant was unable to make greater documented progress resolving his delinquent debts.
+There is insufficient assurance that his financial problem is being resolved and will not recur in the future.
+Under all the circumstances, he failed to establish mitigation of financial considerations security concerns.